|A quick skillet version of red beans and rice, made with canned kidney beans, the Trinity of vegetables and cooked with instant rice.|

 Heat the oil in a large lidded skillet over medium high heat.
 Add the sausage and bacon until lightly browned, about 4 minutes.
 Add the onion, bell pepper, and celery; cook and stir until vegetables are tender, about 5 minutes.
 Add the garlic and cook, stirring constantly, another 2 minutes.
 Add the broth, Italian seasoning, Cajun seasoning, pepper and bay leaf.
 Bring to a boil.

-If making beans cream style, drain, rinse and mash a third can.
-Add it in here with the other two beans and rice, stir together well, reduce heat to medium low and cook, covered for 10 minutes, or until rice is tender.
+Add rice, stir together well, reduce heat to medium low and cook, covered for 10 minutes, or until rice is tender.
 Fluff with a fork, taste and adjust seasonings as needed; serve immediately.

-Creamy Variation: Add in one can of cream style kidney beans (like Blue Runner brand) with the other beans and rice or mash a third can of regular drained & rinsed beans (for a total of three cans).
-May also cook the beans separately from the rice.
-Add the third can of mashed beans but omit the instant rice.
-Cover and cook for 10 minutes, adding up to 1/2 cup of water if needed.
-Serve over hot, cooked rice or stir cooked rice into the beans until they reach the desired consistency.
+Creamy Variation: Add in one can of cream style kidney beans (like Blue Runner brand) with the other beans and rice or mash a third can of regular drained and rinsed beans (for a total of three cans).

 Requires Adobe Reader - download it free!